PawseySC/singularity-containers/_episodes/31-mpi-openfoam.md

 ```
 {: .output}

-Check that, at entrance, the working directory is the same from which the singularity shell was invoked (and save that path in a variable):
+When the shell starts, confirm that the current working directory is the directory from which `singularity shell` was invoked, then save that path in a variable:

 ```bash
 Singularity> pwd